-Rational Unified Process is the ultimate guide how to assign tasks and responsibilities within a development organization and develop a high-quality software that meets the needs and requirements of its users.
+Rational Unified Process is the ultimate guide for assigning tasks and responsibilities within a development organization and developing a high-quality software that meets the needs and requirements of its users.
 It was initially created by the Rational Software Corporation which IBM bought out in 2003.

 The incredible success of RUP approach has made a wide range of organizations worldwide realize how important a well-defined and well-documented software process is, and stimulated them to start implementing it in their projects.

 Although this method is primarily used for big software development projects, many project managers assume that RUP is not the right solution for the projects of limited scope, which don’t require many resources.
 However, there are many examples of small projects that benefited greatly from incorporating RUP into their organization.

 For example, TAP University (Technology as Promised) is an online learning management system.
 Their aim was to extend the face-to-face training and boost their online offerings to corporate and public customers and students.